Skip to main content

 'Even today, most of those who talk about literature are elderly white professors.
 We must introduce new perspectives, fresh views of the classics.
 We urgently need to make literature more accessible, so that the canon will change from the outside,’ claimed Ibe Rossel in a popular podcast.
 With her nonfiction debut she has acted on her own advice.
 Shakespeare, Charles Dickens, Oscar Wilde, Jane Austen and George Eliot are great names in English literature, but for many readers they amount to no more than a distant memory of English lessons.
 After all, what does a dead author have to offer us today?

-The Biggest and Cheeriest Book of All Vehicles
+Wheels.
+The Big Fun Book of Vehicles

 We seldom see so much humour, beauty and linguistic creativity.